Skip to content

 Setting date format (you don’t have to do that):

-Tables whose names are user_details_something
+Tables whose names are user_details_something:

 How to select only tables whose name contains date that is between desired values?

-- query data dictionary (in Oracle, that’s
+• query data dictionary (in Oracle, that’s user_tables)

-function; you’d use any you find appropriate) - convert extracted substring into a valid date value (using
+• convert extracted substring into a valid date value (using TO_DATE function)

 Therefore: